dthaler/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 #### `WWW` (Web address) `g7:WWW`

-A URL or other locator for a World Wide Web page, as defined by any relevant standard such as [whatwg/url](https://url.spec.whatwg.org/), [RFC 3986](https://www.rfc-editor.org/info/rfc3986), [RFC 3987](https://www.rfc-editor.org/info/rfc3987), and so forth.
+A URL or other locator for a World Wide Web page of the subject of the superstructure, as defined by any relevant standard such as [whatwg/url](https://url.spec.whatwg.org/), [RFC 3986](https://www.rfc-editor.org/info/rfc3986), [RFC 3987](https://www.rfc-editor.org/info/rfc3987), and so forth.

+Like other substructures, the `WWW` structure provides details about the subject of its superstructure.
+For example, a `MARR`.`WWW` is a world wide web page of the marriage event, not the personal website of the couple or an entry in an online database serving as a source documenting the marriage.
+However, the meaning of `WWW` was only implicit when it was introduced in version 5.5.1 and many files were created that use `WWW` to store a more tangentially-related web address, so applications are recommended to interpret the `WWW` structure's meaning cautiously.

 If an invalid or no longer existing web address is present upon import, it should be preserved as-is on export.